Saturday, April 01, 2023

 • Gradual dull, achy pain that persists with rest (in the case of a stress fracture)

-If you suspect that you may have broken your ankle, sit down immediately and ice and elevate your foot.
 RICE therapy should be started immediately.
 It would be best to avoid eating or drinking anything until you get your ankle evaluated in case you need surgery.

 ankle fracture xray

-You should go to the emergency room or your foot doctor’s office to be evaluated.
+You should go to the emergency room or your doctor’s office to be evaluated.
 Your doctor will perform a history and physical exam.
 Your doctor will want to know your medical history.

-Your doctor will order an x-ray to evaluate your ankle.
-He/she will be checking to see how many bones of the ankle are broken, and if the fractures are displaced (the gap between broken fragments) or non-displaced (broken but in proper alignment).
-Your doctor will also be checking for ligament injury.
+Your doctor will order an x-ray to view your ankle.
+He/she will be checking to see how many bones of the ankle are fractured and if the fractures are displaced (the gap between broken fragments) or non-displaced (broken but in proper alignment).

 A Magnetic Resonance Imaging scan (MRI) may be ordered.
 This can provide further detail on the fracture as well as identify any ligament/tendon injuries that may also be present.